 Take required minimum distributions (RMDs).
 The SECURE Act increased the age for taking RMDs to 73 beginning in 2023.
-The additional excise tax for failure to take an RMD is a steep 25% of the amount you should have withdrawn.
+The additional excise tax for failure to take an RMD is a steep 50% of the amount you should have withdrawn.

-Your first RMD will typically be due by April 1 of the year after you reach age 73. and another RMD will be due by December 31 of that same year.
-RMDs for subsequent years must be taken by year-end.
+Your first RMD will typically be due by April 1 of the year after you reach age 73, and another RMD will be due by December 31 of that same year.
+RMDs for subsequent years must be taken by yearend.
 (You typically can delay distributions from your employer's retirement plan until retirement if you are not a 5% owner of the company.
 Check with your plan administrator for information on your plan's rules.)

-- Weigh the tax deferral benefit of waiting until right before the April 1 deadline to take your first RMD against the potential for being pushed into a higher tax bracket by taking two RMDs in one year. - Consider state tax issues, particularly if you anticipate moving to a state with a significantly different tax rate structure. - ✓ If you were required to receive RMDs due to attainment of age 701⁄2 or 72 under prior law, you must continue to receive RMDs.
+- Weigh the tax deferral benefit of waiting until right before the April 1 deadline to take your first RMD against the potential for being pushed into a higher tax bracket by taking two RMDs in one year. - Oconsider state tax issues, particularly if you anticipate moving to a state with a significantly different tax rate structure.